 Parks & Facilities

 City parks, playgrounds, and cemeteries may be reserved for events.
-In order to make a reservation, please read and fill out the Permit-Use of Area form form and drop off or mail to the department.
+In order to make a reservation, please read and fill out the and drop off or mail to the department.

-If you would like to use the larger parks such as Park Square, Park Square Pavilion, Half Mile Falls, Women's Temperance Park, 911 Gateway Memorial Park, then you will need to complete a permit and attend a commission meeting for approval.
+Any parks, playgrounds or cemeteries, requests, you will need a signed permit.
+Larger parks such as Park Square, Half Mile Falls, Women's Temperance Park, 911 Gateway Memorial Park, then you will need to complete a permit and attend a commission meeting for approval.
 Call the office to be placed on the Agenda at 572-6263.
-We have a once a month Parks and Recreation Commission meeting.
+Commission meetings are held the second monthly.

 Permittee's responsibility-listed on form when you sign the original copy.